data-mechanics/course-2017-fal-proj/adsouza_mcsmocha/README.txt

 Additional Notes:
-As there are several datasets of considerable size (311 Service Requests especially) that we're working on and the transformations require parsing through them multiple times so to run the entire adsouza_mcsmocha folder to generate the results and provenance would as such take a considerable amount of time.
+As there are several datasets of considerable size (311 Service Requests especially) that we're working on and the transformations require parsing through them multiple times so to run the entire adsouza_mcsmocha folder to generate the results and provenance and as such would take a considerable amount of time.
 Please keep this in mind when running the following files.
+You may have to comment out some sections when testing (namely within threeBigBellies.py).

+Also note auth.json is not necessary as we do not require any authentication for our APIs and is simply a placeholder when running code.